 10Then Judas Iscariot, who was one of the twelve, went off to the chief priests in order to betray Him to them.
 11They were glad when they heard this, and promised to give him money.
 And he began seeking how to betray Him at an opportune time.

 Discern carefully who truly follows after Yeshua and learns from him, changing their lives to be more like him, and who uses Yeshua and the scriptures only to manipulate the message to their own gain and the appearance of holiness.
 In some cases, they genuinely fool even themselves.
 Do not be so foolish as to assume anyone in “church” leadership is holy and a true disciple of Yeshua, or that others who are not in those positions are not true disciples.

 We all have a choice in how we will respond to Yeshua.
 Will we reject him entirely, will we pretend to serve him but let wickedness and selfishness reign in us, or will we humbly and faithfully serve him even when others will mock us for it?

 How will you choose to respond to his offer of love and personal relationship in your life?

-Do you know for sure if you will go to heaven or hell when you die?
-Are you experiencing in your life the peace and joy of a personal relationship with our Creator and Father?
+Have you submitted your life to Jesus Christ?
+Are you living today filled with the peace and joy of truly knowing and following Jesus Christ?
 Learn more about salvation through The Message of the Cross.